webaware/minimum-age-woocommerce/readme.txt

 ### Can I show the date of birth question conditionally?

-There is a filter hook `mininum_age_woo_show_question` that allows developers to hide the date of birth question if it isn't required, e.g. only show for products in certain categories.
+There is a filter hook `minimum_age_woo_show_question` that allows developers to hide the date of birth question if it isn't required, e.g. only show for products in certain categories.
 It accepts a single boolean parameter, and returns a boolean: true to show the question, otherwise false.

 ## Screenshots